simonmichael/hledger_site/FAQ.md

 - some basic output formatting
 - the print, register & balance commands
 - report filtering, using a different query syntax
+- automated postings
+- periodic transactions
+- budget reports

 We do not support:

-- automated transactions
 - value expressions
-- budget reports

-And we add these commands:
+And we add some new commands, such as:

 - add
 - balancesheet
 - cashflow
-- chart
+- close
 - incomestatement
 - irr
 - interest